tbranG/SDSL--Data_Serialization-/README.md

 ```

 #### Arrays
 An attribute composed of multiple values is called an array.
-To declare an array you need to open brackets `[]`, and after every element (the last one doesn't need it), insert an semicolon `;`
+To declare an array you need to open brackets `[]`, and after every element (the last one doesn't need it), insert an comma `,`
 ```
 $axis [
-  Up;
+  Up,
-  Down;
+  Down,
-  Left;
+  Left,
   Right
 ]
 ```